-Taking part in a clinical trial may be the best treatment choice for some chronic myeloid leukemia (CML) patients.
-Clinical trials are under way for patients at every treatment stage and for patients in remission.
-Today's standard treatments for cancer are based on earlier clinical trials.
-The Leukemia & Lymphoma Society continues to invest funds in ALL research.
+Taking part in a clinical trial may be the best option for some chronic myeloid leukemia (CML) patients.
+Clinical trials are designed to be accurate and very safe.
+There are clinical trials for newly diagnosed patients, for patients with advanced disease, and for patients who are either intolerant to or resistant to their current medications.
+The Leukemia & Lymphoma Society continues to invest funds in CML research.

 Click here to read more about clinical trials.

 - Develop therapies that can work when others have failed

 Receive one-on-one navigation from an LLS Clinical Trial Specialist who will personally assist you throughout the entire clinical-trial process: Click Here

 The following approaches are under study in clinical trials for the treatment of patients with CML.